Rocka84/pushing-hue/README.md

   - seems interesting but complicated
 - opkg is gone in latest firmware
   - noooooo
-  - can it somehow ne brought back?
+  - can it somehow be brought back?
     - I almost always failed in cross compiling
     - maybe extract it from an older fw

 ## Extracting firmware images

 This part is not necessary for what I came up in the end, but my first plan was different.
-Nevertheless extracting and analyzing firmware updates before applying then, could come in handy in the future.
+Nevertheless extracting and analyzing firmware updates before applying them, could come in handy in the future.

-- downloaded url are known
+- download url are known
   - or can be guessed
 - some info was available
   - rsa key at the end